Brochevarevarura: Reception

-Brochevaruevarura received positive response from critics.
 The News Minute gave 3 out of 5 stars and wrote "Brochevarevaru Ra floats on impossible coincidences, and plays with incidents, which probably would play out in real life in one in a million circumstances.
 Things end conveniently, as they are likely to happen in such high-stakes-plan-gone-wrong kind of stories.
 However, this shouldn't be a cause for concern.
 The director doesn't dig a hole too deep for logic and makes sure the narrative pans out as a freakish set of events that are nevertheless, a lot of fun to follow."
 Y Sunita Chowdhary of The Hindu wrote "This simple, light-hearted story of friends is worth the time and money."
 Neetishta Nyayapati of The Times of India gave 3 out of 5 stars stating "Go watch Brochevarevaru Ra if crime comedy, coming-of-age films and comic capers are your cup of tea because Vivek Athreya’s film delivers all that and more.
 Just don’t expect the usual commercial elements or even a love story thrown in, for you will be left disappointed.
 Watch this one for the freshness and laidback-ness of it all and you will love it."

 Sankeerthana Varma of Film Companion wrote "Brochevarevarura populates itself with great characters and places them in circumstances where they can shine their eclectic light at us".
 Cinema Express gave the film a rating of 3.5 out of 5 and stated "This is a well-written and a well-rounded film, which plays around in the sandbox of human emotions."
 Venkat Arikatla from Greatandhra gave the film 3 out of 5 stars and wrote "Brochevarevura is a pretty simple crime comedy that is peppered with interesting screenplay and offers some genuine laughs."
 123Telugu gave the film 3.25 out of 5 and stated "Brochevarevarura is a crime comedy which has good fun and entertaining thrills.
 The fun is generated in a simple manner and keeps you hooked for the most part of the film.
 The lead cast performance will surely win your hearts.
 However, things become a bit slow and predictable in the second half but that does not stop you from having a good time watching this film."
 Indiaglitz gave the film a rating of 2.75 out of 5 and stated 'Brochevarevaru Ra' is a crime comedy.
 Situational comedy, characterizations, breezy screenplay in the first half are its assets.
 On the other hand, the second half comes undone with convenient, half-baked writing."

 It is considered as one of the "25 Greatest Telugu films of the decade" by Film Companion.
 It was also listed in the Top 7 best Telugu films of the year 2019 by India Today.